disco0/Samples-1/ReadMe.md

 # Highlights

-## Find-DuplicateCharacter
+## Find-RecurringCharacter

 This was written on request, and mostly it demonstrates the proper use of a hashset as a fast, case-sensitive lookup.
 A Hashset is a generic collection that's basically like the Keys of a hashtable.
-It doesn't allow duplicates, and if you make it a `HashSet[char]` it is case-sensitive by default.
+It doesn't allow Recurrings, and if you make it a `HashSet[char]` it is case-sensitive by default.

 ## Measure-ScriptPerformance